greenshark12/docker-bricksync/README.md

 There is a a problem with the OpenSSL in debian when running BrickSync.
 BrickSync requires an older version of OpenSSL (1.0.0) but all versions of Debian only support a newer one (1.0.1e) and can't be downgraded.

-Therefore BrickSync needs to be installed in an Ubuntu.
+Therefore BrickSync needs to be installed in an Ubuntu system.

 To be able to keep BrickSync running even after the exiting the docker shell, the docker container needs GNU Screen.